Th3J0kr/jtb_investigator/README.md

 This will spit the report into the `reports/` directory in `<hostname or ip>_report.txt`.

+#### Start an investigation with IP and/or hostname from CLI

+If you add the `-d` option along with `-i` or `-n` then JTB will start a new investigation with the information provided.
+Adds control from the CLI.

 #### Import via CLI

 Run `./jtb.py -r <filepath to report>` to import a report and drop back into the investigation session